1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1952 CAM “Superbird” FS-902 Hand-Engraved Tail Feathers

-The 1952 Cameo “Superbird” FS-902 may be the rarest regular-production variety in the entire Washington quarter series.
-With cameo proofs already scarce at 5,700 pieces and FS-902 appearing far less frequently than FS-901, experts estimate fewer than 40 examples exist.
+The 1952 Cameo “Superbird” FS-902 may be the rarest regularly catalogued variety in the entire Washington quarter series.
+Cameo proofs already number only about 5,700 pieces, and the FS-902 appears far less frequently than FS-901, placing the estimated total population for this exact combination at fewer than 40 examples.

-The delicate hand-engraved lines interact beautifully with the cameo frost—the fine feather extensions seem to emerge from and disappear into the frosted devices, creating an almost ethereal quality.
-This variety’s subtlety makes it especially prized; while FS-901 announces itself boldly, FS-902 rewards careful study with its refined artistry.
+The delicate hand-engraved lines of the FS-902 interact beautifully with the cameo frost: the fine feather extensions seem to emerge from and retreat into the frosted device areas, creating an almost watercolor-like subtlety.
+While the FS-901 announces itself boldly, the FS-902 rewards patient study — and the collectors who find them prize them accordingly.

 1952 CAM Superbird FS-902 Quarter Price/Grade Chart